bbrakefield/statistics-analyzer/README.md

 # Statistical Analyzer

+This application is written in Python 3.6!

-A cross-platform open source statistics application built using Python's csv, matplotlib, numpy, PyQt5, and scipy libraries.
+A cross-platform open source statistics application built using Python's pandas, matplotlib, numpy, PyQt5, and scipy libraries.

-`calculations.py` Contains statistics functions

-`main.py` Creates a PyQt GUI

-`test_calculations.py` calculations.py unit testing
+This project is also dependent on Pillow, an extension of the python image library.
+This is needed to save images as JPGs.

+# Running the Application
+To run this program, navigate to the .\statistics-analyzer folder and run:
+`python main.py`